swaptacular/swpt_accounts/protocol.rst

 Every committed transfer affects two accounts: the sender's, and the recipient's.
 Therefore, two separate `AccountTransfer`_ messages would be emitted for each committed transfer.

+.. [#transfer-number] Note that when an account has been removed from the database, and then recreated again, the generation of transfer numbers MAY commence from ``1`` again.

 Requirements for Client Implementations